 Kick Factor Gauge and Special Moves

 A parody of Marvel vs. Capcom 3's X-Factor comeback mechanic.
-Kicking will increase the meter (which is in the shape of a shoe) and, once full, Kick Factor will activate and characters (except Jefailey) will become faster for a limited time.
+Kicking will increase the meter (which is in the shape of a shoe) and, once full, Kick Factor will activate and characters (with the exception of Jefailey and The Baz) will become faster for a limited time.
 This effect persists through rounds, but will end abruptly if you are hit, including on a Double KO or a draw, however it will continue into the next round if you lose via the timer.

 Each character has one ground move and one air move each, activated by pressing dive and kick at the same time.
 They cost varying amounts of Kick Factor meter, prolonging Kick Factor activation.
 Special moves can be used during Kick Factor but will shorten the amount of time that Kick Factor is activated for, as Kick Factor drains the gauge by nature.